 10. Millennium Global International School

 The Millennium School Nairobi is a private, mixed-day school located on Peponi Rise, off Peponi Road, in Kitusuru, Westlands, Nairobi, Kenya.
-The school offers the Edexcel British Curriculum from Pre Primary, Primary and Secondary at affordable and pocket-friendly rates.
+The school offers the Edexcel British Curriculum from Pre-primary, Primary and Secondary at affordable rates.

 The school draws on the experiences and expertise of a global network to create fun, challenging, and engaging lessons for students.
 This approach helps students develop critical thinking and independent thinking skills, leading to success in exams.